WindyBanana/launcify/.ai/WHEN_TO_SUGGEST_SERVICES.md

 - See all errors in one dashboard
 - Track user behavior
 - Debug production issues
-- Free for small apps (500MB logs/month)
+- Free tier: 500 GB/month

 This helps catch bugs before users report them.
 Want me to add it?"